 One of the biggest problems with the traditional education model is it works on the premise that one size fits all.
-As we now know, a one size fits all does not work well in a universal education system.
-Everybody learns differently.
+As we now know, a one-size-fits-all approach does not work well in a universal education system as we all possess different cognitive skills.

-At the basic level, there are 4 learning types: visual, auditory, reading/writing and kinaesthetic and each of us are dominant in one or more of these types.
+At the basic level, there are 4 learning types: visual, auditory, reading/writing and kinesthetic, and each of us are dominant in one or more of these types.

 - Visual learners learn better in an environment where there are a lot of visual stimuli.
-These people often have what is commonly called “photographic memories” where they see an image or a page of text and from the visual cues memorise whatever it is they see.
+These people often have what is commonly called “photographic memories,” where they see an image or a page of text and from the visual cues memorize whatever it is they see.

 - Auditory learners learn best when they can hear and listen to the subject they are learning.
 These people thrive in lecture halls, using podcasts and audiobooks.

-- Reading/writing learners find reading and writing out what they learn a better way to learn.
+- Reading/writing learners find reading and writing out what they learn to be most effective.

-- Kinaesthetic learners need to be doing.
-Tell teaching or textbooks do not stimulate their brain’s learning centres, instead, they need to be doing whatever they are learning.
+- Kinesthetic learners need to be doing.
+Lectures and textbooks do not stimulate their brain’s learning centers; instead, they need to be doing whatever they are learning.
 These people do well in school science labs or in the art or woodwork rooms.
-Here they can practice what they learn in real time.
+Here, they can practice what they learn in real time.

-However, on top of these basic learning types, there are also cognitive skills which are related to the way our brain processes information.
+However, on top of these basic learning types, there are also cognitive skills related to the way our brains process information.
 There are 5 primary cognitive skills: reading, learning, remembering, logical reasoning, and paying attention.
 Each of these can be utilized in a way that helps us become better at learning new skills and developing ourselves.

-Understanding where we are strong and where we are weak helps us improve what we learn and how we learn.
+Understanding where we are strong and where we lack skills helps us improve what and how we learn.
 For example, most people find that when they learn something new at a workshop and don’t apply that learning to a real situation soon after the workshop, whatever they learned is soon forgotten.
 This is part of the cognitive skill of remembering and being able to translate what you learned to a practical situation (logical reasoning).

 So, to help you become more effective at learning, here are 5 ways you can use your natural learning type with cognitive skills: